gsmiller/lucene/lucene/sandbox/src/java/org/apache/lucene/sandbox/TiSBenchResults.md

 | IndexOrDV Original | 27.74            | 30.10             | 27.25            | N/A           |
 | IndexOrDV Proposed | 213.91           | 312.81            | 281.34           | N/A           |

+* Better to use DV in all cases
+* IndexOrDV + TiS correctly uses DV in all cases
+* IndexOrDV + BQ appears to be correctly using DV as well, but pays a heavy up-front cost for term-seeking?
+NOCOMMIT?

 ### Medium Cardinality + High Cost Country Code Filter Terms